-Davenport Police are investigating a car robbery involving a handgun
+Davenport police investigate car robbery involving a handgun

+DAVENPORT, Iowa (KWQC) - Davenport police say they have charged two people in relation to an armed car robbery from over the weekend.

+Davenport police are investigating after an armed car robbery took place over the weekend ( Image: Pixabay - downloaded MGN)

-Davenport Police say around 4:17 a.m. on Sunday, September 7th, 2019 police were sent to West 2nd Street and Warren Street in reference to a robbery involving a handgun.
+Police say around 4:17 a.m. on Sunday, police were sent to W 2nd Street and Warren Street in reference to a robbery involving a handgun.

-Multiple suspects are involved in this incident, 31-year-old Benjamin Michael Wendell Sr. has been charged with Robbery in the First Degree, Theft in the First Degree, and Assault while participating in a felony.
+Multiple suspects are involved in this incident: 31-year-old Benjamin Michael Wendell Sr. has been charged with Robbery in the First Degree, Theft in the First Degree, and Assault while participating in a felony.

 22-year-old Deangelo Denota McShane has been charged with Eluding- injury, OWI, Drugs or Participate in Felony, and Theft in the First Degree.

 29-year-old Erin Kathleen Cummings, has not yet been charged, according to police.
-But police say charges stemming from this incident include Theft in the first degree.
+But police say charges stemming from this incident include Theft in the First Degree.

-Police say Wendell Sr. punched the victim in the face with a closed fist causing bodily injury while demanding the victim to get out of the vehicle.
+Police say Wendell Sr. punched the victim in the face with a closed fist, causing bodily injury while demanding the victim to get out of the vehicle.
 Then Wendell Sr. asked another suspect for the handgun, then hit the victim in the back of the head causing a 1-2 inch laceration and bleeding.
 Wendell Sr. then pulled the victim from the Blue 2019 Hyundai Elantra.
 He and another suspect then took the vehicle and drove away.

 On September 8th, 2019 police say they were sent to a Kwik Shop at 3129 Rockingham Road after staff advised police there was a stolen vehicle in the parking lot.